Nolan-E/tinyapp/README.md

 - Add Analytics & Method Override "stretch" features.

 ## References & Acknowledgements
-This project was developed by @Nolan-E in tandem with @Just-Hosam as an ever valuable second set of eyes for debugging and a sounding board for reasoning through problems.
+This project was developed by [Nolan-E](https://github.com/Nolan-E) in tandem with [Just-Hosam](https://github.com/Just-Hosam) as an ever valuable second set of eyes for debugging and a sounding board for reasoning through problems.